No Exit (1962 film)

-No Exit, also known as Sinners Go to Hell, is a 1962 American-Argentine dramatic film adaptation of Jean-Paul Sartre's play No Exit directed by Tad Danielewski.
-The film stars Morgan Sterne, Viveca Lindfors and Rita Gam.
+No Exit (also known as Sinners Go to Hell and Huis Clos) is a 1962 American-Argentine drama film directed by Tad Danielewski and starring Morgan Sterne, Viveca Lindfors and Rita Gam.
+It was written by George Tabori based on Jean-Paul Sartre's 1944 play No Exit.

+The film uses dialogue-free flashbacks when the main characters talk about their lives.

 Plot

-The Valet (Manuel Rosón) enters a hotel room with Joseph Garcin (Morgan Sterne) in tow.
+The Valet enters a hotel room with Joseph Garcin in tow.
 The windowless room has a single entrance and no mirrors.
-Two women, Inès Serrano (Viveca Lindfors) and Estelle Rigault (Rita Gam), are then led in; afterwards, the Valet leaves and locks the door.
-Realizing that they are in hell, the trio expects to be tortured; however, no torturer is forthcoming.
-While waiting, they strike up a conversation and discuss each other's sins, desires, and unpleasant memories; they slowly realize that such probing is the form of torture they are meant to receive.
+Two women, Inès Serrano and Estelle Rigault, are then led in.
+Afterwards, the Valet leaves and locks the door.
+Realizing that they are in hell, the trio expects to be tortured; no torturer is forthcoming.
+While waiting, they strike up a conversation and discuss each other's sins, desires, and unpleasant memories.
+They slowly realize that such probing is the form of torture they are meant to receive.

 It later becomes apparent that Joseph, once a journalist, was executed for cowardice and the betrayal of the French Resistance.
 Estelle, who has a voracious sexual appetite, was a gold digger and seductress who killed a man.
 Meanwhile, the lesbian Inès abused her partner's love for her and eventually killed them both in a murder-suicide.
 As the story progresses, Garcin becomes increasingly annoyed by Inès' considering him a coward, while Estelle makes unreciprocated advances on him; Inès is tempted by Estelle, but crazed by Estelle's heterosexuality.

-The three at first continue to see events happening on Earth, but eventually, as the living move on, they are left with only their own thoughts and the company of the other two.
-Towards the end of the film, Garcin demands he be let out; in response, the door opens.
-However, none leave.
-They resign themselves to their fate.
+The three at first continue to see events happening on Earth but as the living move on, they are left with only their own thoughts and the company of the other two.
+Towards the end of the film, Garcin demands he be let out.
+In response, the door opens; none leave, resigning themselves to their fate.